 Cauliflower ear is also known as hematoma auris.
 It is a deformity of the outer ear caused by repetitive friction or impact.
-It is common in contact sports that do not use head protection.
+It is common in Rugby and other contact sports, especially if you do not wear head protection.

 - Cauliflower ear is a result of repeated injury and so may be symptom-free.

 - The initial injuries are usually contusions, symptoms of which include pain, swelling and bruising.